syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Server-side-event-arguments-in-ASP-Grid.md

   ### OnServerRecordClick

 The **OnServerRecordClick** event is triggered when a record is clicked.
-The selected record details and the selected record index is obtained at the server side.
+The selected record details and the selected record index is obtained from the server-side.

 _Table 2: Syncfusion.JavaScript.Web.GridEventArgs arguments of OnServerRecordClick event_